 My mission statement

-I strengthen my personal practices by joining and facilitating meditation and conversation with others: my partner, friends, and the kiitsu kyōkai community I'm a part of.
-Mindful that my actions always affect others, I practice compassion and strive to deepen my connection with fellow humans and other sentient beings.
+I strengthen my personal practices through a ministry that leads me back to my kapwa, the cooperative community, and the cosmic cooperative community.
+I do this by joining and facilitating meditation and conversation with others: my partner, friends, and the communities I'm a part of.
+Mindful that my actions always affect others, I also practice compassion and strive to deepen my connection with fellow humans and other sentient beings at every moment no matter where I am.

 To support myself in this mission, I take care of my mind and body so that I'm always at my best state.
 Mindful that how I move through the material economy affects how I help build the world I want to live in, I try to provide for my material needs through meaningful work, use resources efficiently, and limit my interaction with the exchange economy by developing self-reliance.